Pregnancy and Sexually Transmitted Disease Prevention

 The best way for teens to protect themselves against STDs is to avoid any sexual activity, including intercourse and oral sex.
 If your teen decides to have sex, there are ways to reduce the risk of infection.
 The most effective method for protecting against all STDs, including HIV, is a condom.
 The condom is a thin, flexible cover placed over the penis to prevent semen (and germs) from entering the vagina during sexual intercourse.
 A condom must be worn for every sexual encounter, from start to finish.
-A sperm-killing cream or gel (spermicide) also should be used to help increase the effectiveness of the condom.

 Back to top